← All work

 THE OUTCOME

 Seedlip's acquisition covered in NYT and FT in the same week.
-Mr. Black landing as a category-defining exit.
-Ritual covered as the US non-alc bellwether.
-The DV category white papers referenced in Economist trend pieces.
+Ritual profiled as the US non-alc bellwether.
+DV category white papers referenced in Economist trend pieces.
 Founders from the portfolio interviewed on their own categories, not as PR subjects.

-The relationships outlast the placements.
-That's the asset.
+The press relationships are the asset that compounds.
 The next founder I work with inherits a list of reporters who'll take the briefing, because the last one was worth their time.